 Should any pilling occur gently remove them by hand, or with a gentle depiller comb, or an electric depiller machine before washing.
 High grade knitwear such as ours will stop pilling soon after purchase.

 However, if you are looking for a more eco friendly alternative you can gently handwash, inside out in cool water.
 Use a gentle detergent, mild shampoo or baby shampoo.
-Never soak Silk as this damages the fabric.
+Never soak delicates as this can damages the fabric.
 Drip dry in the shade or indoors, avoid drying in direct sunlight as this may fade the colour.

 Silk is prone to stains from body oils and oily foods.
-Let body lotions fully dry before wearing your Silk garments.
+Let body lotions fully dry before wearing silk garments.
 Should a stain occur acting on it quickly is key, apply talcum powder to the stain to absorb the majority of the oil, dabbing with a dry flannel.
 Then wash the garment to remove what is left of the stain.
 For tough stain removal we recommend dry cleaning.